MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-dp-delete.md

 - DevCon Dp_delete
 api_type:
 - NA
-ms.date: 04/11/2019
+ms.date: 10/26/2022
 ---

 # DevCon Dp\_delete

+> [!NOTE]
-[!NOTE] [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
-It's use is recommended instead of DevCon.
+> [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
+Its use is recommended instead of DevCon.
 See the [Recommended Replacement](#recommended-replacement) below and [Replacing DevCon](devcon-migration.md) for more information.

 Deletes a third-party (OEM) driver package from the driver store on the local computer.
 This command deletes the INF file, the PNF file, and the associated catalog file (.cat).

 ```command